 Other treatments and preventative measures include:

 SphenoCath Procedure – Also called Sphenopalatine Ganglion Electrical Stimulation, this procedure involves administering Lidocaine through the nasal cavity to the Sphenopalatine Ganglion (SPG) nerve bundle.
-The lidocaine blocks the pain coming from the SPG nerve bundle and the migraine is eliminated.
+The lidocaine blocks the uncomfortable signals coming from the SPG nerve bundle and the migraine is eliminated.

 Intravenous Propofol – This anesthetic causes sleepiness and relaxation, but has had great success as a treatment for intractable migraines.
 In one study, 63 of 77 participants who had intractable migraine reported that their migraines were completely gone.